-Syracuse University understands the importance of protecting the privacy and security of the information we maintain.
+Syracuse University is committed to protecting the privacy and security of the information we maintain.
 We are writing to inform you about a data security incident that may have involved some of your information.
-This notice explains the incident, measures we have taken, and some steps you may consider taking in response.
+This notice explains the incident, measures we have taken, and some steps you can take in response.

-The University recently concluded its investigation of an incident that involved unauthorized access to one employee's email account.
-Upon first suspecting unauthorized access to the employee's email account, we immediately secured the account and a cybersecurity firm was engaged to assist.
+Syracuse recently concluded its investigation of an incident that involved unauthorized access to two email accounts associated with the University's disbursement office.
+Upon first suspecting unauthorized access, we immediately secured the email accounts and launched an investigation.

-In connection with that investigation, we learned that an unauthorized party gained access to the employee's email account between September 24, 2020 and September 28, 2020.
-Our investigation was unable to determine whether the unauthorized party actually viewed any emails or attachments in the account.
-In an abundance of caution, we reviewed the emails and attachments contained in the email account to identify individuals whose information may have been accessible to the unauthorized party.
-On January 4, 2021, we determined that an email and/or attachment contained your < b2b text 1(ImpactedData)>>.
+In connection with that investigation, we learned that an unauthorized party gained access to the email accounts between November 11, 2021 and November 15, 2021.
+We were not able to determine whether the unauthorized party actually viewed any emails or attachments in the accounts.
+However, in an abundance of caution, we reviewed the emails and attachments contained in the email accounts, and on February 14, 2022, we identified an email and/or attachment containing your name and Social Security number.

-To date, we are unaware of any misuse of the information maintained in the employee's email account, nor do we have any evidence that any emails or attachments containing your information were actually viewed.
-However, we want to inform you of this event, assure you that we take this very seriously, and provide you with ways to protect your information.
-As a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership in Experian's IdentityWorksSM.
+As a precaution, we secured the services of Experian® to offer you a complimentary one-year membership in Experian's IdentityWorksSM.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
 IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
 For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
-We also encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
-If you see charges or activity you did not authorize, please contact your financial institution immediately.

 We regret any concern this incident may cause you.
-To help prevent a similar incident from occurring in the future, we have implemented additional data security measures to enhance the security of our network, including hiring additional resources for cybersecurity training and providing additional training on cybersecurity and phishing for all of our employees with access to personal information.
-If you have any questions, please call 1-XXX-XXXX Monday through Friday from 8:00 am to 5:30 pm Central Time.
+To help prevent a similar incident from occurring in the future, we have implemented additional security measures to enhance the security of our email environment and we are continuing to train our employees concerning data security.
+If you have any questions, please call our dedicated call center at (866) 275-5910 Monday through Friday from 9am-7pm EST.